-Willfully making a false report of sexual harassment is a violation of Ozarka College policy and is a serious offense.
+Willfully making a false report of sexual harassment or submitting false information during these proceedings is a violation of College policy and is a serious offense.
+However, a determination regarding responsibility, alone, is not sufficient to conclude that any party made a materially false statement in bad faith.
 Any person who willfully makes or participates in making a false or frivolous report of discrimination, harassment, retaliation or sexual misconduct will be subject to disciplinary action.
 False reporting may also violate state criminal statutes and civil defamation laws.